Yesterland

 With such an illustrious family tree, it’s no wonder that Goofy is running for President.

-The World According to Goofy Parade opened at Disneyland in June 1992 and closed about five months later.
+The World According to Goofy Parade ran at Disneyland from June 19 to November 15, 1992.

 Many Disney parade fans consider The World According to Goofy Parade to be one of the best daytime parades in the history of Disneyland, along with the Lion King Celebration (1994-97) and the Party Gras Parade (1990).
 Surprisingly, The World According to Goofy Parade wasn’t moved to another Disney theme park after its run in Disneyland.